 Synths and keyboards will often output stereo signals (though not always).

-Mono guitar pedals can only handle mono signals, and so using your synth with a mono pedal may not be the way to go if you’re looking to maintain stereo.
+Mono guitar pedals can only handle mono signals, so using your synth with a mono pedal may not be the way to go if you’re looking to maintain stereo.

 Unfortunately, most “stereo” guitar pedals have mono inputs (again, because guitars output mono signals).